znezniV/znezniv.github.io/_posts/2018-10-01-Sweet-Dreams-Are-Made-Of-This.md

 But also in my personal life I tried to give people different perspectives in their life, especially if they struggle with sometimes.
 I learned that I don't want to and shouldn't give advices on what people should do.
 That's something they should decide on their own.
 But I maybe can provoke some thoughts in their mind from a different view and still giving them the chance to decide.
 This way I _influence_ people but not _manipulate_ them.

+## 22.10.18 – Paradigm
+This theory lesson the topic was "paradigm" by our lecturer Verena Ziegler.
+In the context of academic writing, this was a new term for me.

+Basically, a paradigm is the way we perceive the world from view of the particular field we're coming from.
+An example is the fictional story of blind men and the elephant.
+The story tells about blind men which are touching just a part of an elephant but each of them guesses a different animal depending which part they touch.
+Although, blind people probably would perform much better in real life, as a metaphor of our restricted perception it works.
+A designer for example sees something from a designer perspective, the engineer from his perspective, a finance guy/woman from another and the scientist from his scientific way.
+But according to Verena this can be an advantage which was surprising me a little bit.
+But the key might be that we are aware of it.
+And by aware, Verena meant that we should base our whole thesis on a paradigm we thought of in the beginning.

+### Design vs. Science
+This led her to the question what is the difference of design research and science research which I conclude in these bullets:
+- Design is more future oriented whereas science is based on a perspective on the past or the present.
+I need to be careful with this and of course scientists work for the future.
+But design has the "freedom" to think for the future and be speculative.
+- Design research includes things in the context whereas science mostly looks at a topic very isolated.
+Again, both of ways empower each field and the isolation is crucial for science.
+- Design research tries to improve the real world, existing situations to preferred situations.
+I'm most critical about this point to be honest but some bits are might true although it isn't always the case.

+### Research Method vs. Method and Methodology
+This was super confusing for the whole class because it was so obvious.
+Verena tried to explain us the difference of regular methods and research methods.
+Of course, research methods are for research purposes only and methods are an overall term.
+But a methodology is an overall approach on a meta level where a paradigm and a reason for the work is included.

+### Design Paradigms
+Verena showed us a great list of design paradigms which I wasn't able to fully write down into my notebook.
+But hopefully soon she will send us a copy of her presentation.
+- Practice Based, Design Led
+- User Centered, Human Centered
+- Historical Based, Ethnographic Based
+- Participatory Based
+- Design Science, Material Science
+- Semantics, Semiotics
+- Sustainable Design, System Thinking
+- Hermeneutical, Phenomenological, Ontological (needs more research from my side)

+  ## 22.10.18 – Paradigm